nathanlane/nathanlane.github.io/_posts/2016-07-11-leontiefpart1.md

 <h4>Calculating the Matrix</h4>

 The Leontief inverse is calculated in the following way.
 We start with an IO table like the one above.
-Using this basic IO table, we generate a "technical coefficient matrix," which we then use to solve for the inverse matrix, L.
+Using this basic IO table, we generate a "technical coefficient matrix," which we then use to solve for the Leontient inverse matrix, L.

 $$
 \textrm{Basic IO Table: }~ X \Rightarrow \textrm{Technical Matrix: }~ A \Rightarrow \textrm{Leontief Matrix: }~ L
 $$

-First we'll build the input-output table in Table 1.
-I generate the two-by-two flow of interindustry sales (<code>flowtable</code>).
+First we'll build the input-output table in Table 1 using R. We generate the two-by-two flow of interindustry sales (<code>flowtable</code>).
 Then I create the vector of <code>finaldemand</code>.

 {% highlight R %}
 # Intermediate flow matrix.